vapor-community/mailgun/README.md

 ## Installation
-Vapor Mailgun Service can be installed with Swift Package Manager
+Mailgun can be installed with Swift Package Manager

 ```swift
 .package(url: "https://github.com/vapor-community/mailgun.git", from: "5.0.0")